 Archery hunters should practice their bow and arrow shooting in circumstances similar to where they will be hunting.
 There are dozens of different kinds of bows and arrow tips, so you need to be thoroughly familiar with the ones you choose.

-get as close to you as possible, there is no leeway when it comes to
+In addition, you must make sure your bow is correctly tuned before you go on a deer hunt.
+As a bow hunter needing deer to get as close to you as possible, there is no leeway when it comes to making noise.

 You can't test and tune your bow in the field so being

 prepared ahead of time is critical.

 You cannot predict where that big buck or doe will approach your stand or location from, so you need to be ready to shoot a bow sitting, standing, downward or while twisting.

 To be successful you must put in the time before going afield and then going in the field long before the season to scout the area you will hunt.